NichtElias/AwakenedItems/concept.md

 - shovel: making path
 - axe: stripping

+### Factors influencing chat messages

+- environment/situation/chat trigger
+- type of item
+- personality of item

 ### Chat triggers

 - level up
 - mob targeting you
 - changing dimension
 - very low health

-### Factors influencing chat messages

-- environment/situation/chat trigger
-- type of item
+- held by other player
+- picked up by mob
+- lying around on the ground for too long (when it would normally despawn)

+### Personalities

+Personalities are made up of a collection of traits.

+- calm / aggressive
+- industrious / lazy
+- confident / insecure
-- personality of item
+-

 #### Chat message translation keys

 `chat.awakeneditems.aimsg.<trigger>.<tool>.<personality>`

-with tool and personality being optional
+Tool can be `any`.